 This time it appears there will be no eligibility requirement based on types of rates relief received (e.g. small business, charitable).
 We know some co-ops pay little or zero rates because of reliefs - in these cases you are still the rates payer and if your premises have been legally closed you should get the grant.
 Local authorities are also being funded and encouraged or told to help non-rates paying businesses forced to close.

-The UK government is also providing £1.1 billion to all English local authorities to support businesses who, while not legally forced to close, are struggling because of COVID restrictions.
-And crucially, local authorities will have significant discretion in how exactly they target this money.
+The UK government has provided £1.1 billion to all English local authorities to support businesses who, while not legally forced to close, are struggling because of COVID restrictions.
+With a further £594 million announced on 5 January 2021 to be awarded to local authorities and devolved nations.
+Crucially they will have significant discretion in how exactly they target this money.
 They are likely to want to help struggling non-rates payers and micro businesses and, in some cases, the social economy.
-Proportionate amounts will now be given to devolved governments to enhance their support schemes.

 We advise any co-op or community business that need grant support to contact their local authority and local councillor without delay.
 If possible, prepare evidence of: